ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

-When RS receives an access token, RS MUST check if the access token is still valid, if RS is the intended destination, i.e., the audience of the token, and if the token was issued by an AS that was authorized by RO.
+When RS receives an access token, RS MUST check if the access token is still valid, if RS is the intended destination, i.e., the audience of the token, and if the token was issued by an authorized AS.
 This specification assumes that the access token is a PoP token as described in [I-D.ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz) unless specifically stated otherwise.
 Therefore, the access token is bound to a symmetric PoP key